Samarth-991/Conversational_GPT/README.md

 ### Word Embeddings - openAI vs Huggingface
 The project is build in such a way that it can be used with and witout the OpenAI key to create Vector database .
 Use either of  OpenAI vector Embeddings or Hugging face vector embeddings to create Vector DB and store into local FAISS vector database .

+### Web UI
+The project uses streamlit to create an UI interface for